Date of Award

 The dual role of student and young caregiver is ubiquitous; however, minority youth in Title I schools are both statistically significantly (p<.001) most likely to be young caregivers, and most likely to incur adverse effects.
 The academic performance of young caregiver students who are affected represents 37.6% of the whole sample of 6,030 students in grades 6, 7, or 8 in 35 Palm Beach County, Florida public middle schools.

-Siskowski, Constance T., "Middle School Student Responses to Family Health Questions : The Effects of Family Caregiving on the Education of Middle School Students with Family Health Issues" (2004).
-Student Theses, Dissertations and Projects.
+Siskowski, Constance T., "Middle School Student Responses to Family Health Questions: The Effects of Family Caregiving on the Education of Middle School Students with Family Health Issues" (2004).
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 191.